 Top sight: St. George Orthodox Monastery in Wadi Qelt – built in the late 5th century AD by John of Thebes, the monastery clings to the cliffs of Wadi Qelt.
 Like other sights across the oldest cities in the world, the monastery has been destroyed and restored across the centuries and is open today to pilgrims and visitors.

-In The Lost Civilization Enigma: A New Inquiry Into the Existence of Ancient Cities, Cultures, and Peoples Who Pre-Date Recorded History best-selling author Philip Coppens demonstrates that there is substantial evidence that civilization is far older, far more advanced, and far more special than is currently accepted.
+In The Lost Civilization Enigma: A New Inquiry Into the Existence of Ancient Cities, Cultures, and Peoples Who Pre-Date Recorded History best-selling author Philip Coppens demonstrates that there is substantial evidence that civilisation is far older, far more advanced, and far more special than is currently accepted.
 Clearly, our history books have left out a great deal!